Tigerofthebay/Ghostboyguitar/README.md

 2,please do not ask me personal quetions
 3, Please do not refer to me as love/darling or any other form of lovey dovey petnames unless you're Valien. ! also try not to be too clingy towards me when my partner is around !

+Please do not yell or curse at me while im little. nor mention inappropriate topics. its really triggering to me and its a straightway to get blocked by me immediately.

 Try not to flirt with me for i am taken !

 if i ask for space i would really prefer to be left alone, do not poke at me when i clearly want alone time.